clann24/jos/lab1/README.md

 ```

->Q: What is the last instruction of the boot loader executed, and what is the first instruction of the kernel it just loaded?
+>Q: What is the last instruction of the boot loader executed

 In `main.c`, it's
 ```c